Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

 Coconut oil has strong anti-parasitic properties.
-A mixture of coconut oil and anise spray has been tested and resulted to be very effective against head lice.
+Scientific tests have shown that a mixture of coconut oil and anise spray is very effective against head lice.

-It’s quite fascinating how coconut oil is so gentle and nourishing, yet at the same time strong enough to combat harmful invaders.
+It’s fascinating how coconut oil is so gentle and nourishing on one hand, yet strong enough to combat harmful invaders at the same time.

-This multi-stage DIY coconut oil head lice treatment with anise oil and vinegar is a good, natural remedy that can be safely used for both adults and children.
+This multi-stage DIY coconut oil head lice treatment with anise oil and vinegar is a good, natural remedy that is safe for both children and adults.

-Mix 2 cups of apple cider vinegar with 1 cup of water and apply it to the hair, covering the scalp, neck and the area behind the ears.
+Mix 2 cups of apple cider vinegar with 1 cup of water.
+Apply it to the hair, scalp, back part of the neck and the area behind the ears.

 Let the mixture sit for 15 minutes and rinse the hair.